 - Activity Monitoring

-Today we’ll focus on Identity and Access Management for remote work security and how Zero Trust authentication helps businesses ensure optimum security against these soaring attacks.
+In this post we’ll focus on Identity and Access Management for hybrid and remote work security.
+You will also find out how Zero Trust authentication can ensure optimum security prevention against these attacks.

-When your company’s staff is working remotely, confirming the identity of users accessing your systems, data and applications is critical and should be constant, rather than a single event at sign-in.
+When your company’s staff is working remotely, confirming the identity of users accessing your data and cloud computing resources is pivotal and should be constant, rather than a single event at sign-in.
 This is where Zero trust authentication comes in.

-So how do you constantly ensure that the users logged into your company accounts are in fact who they claim to be when they’re working remotely?
+Zero Trust allows you to constantly ensure that the users logged into your company accounts are in fact who they claim to be when they’re working remotely.

-Zero Trust is based on the principle of “never trust, always verify”.
-Which, yes, is ideal for remote work security.
+Zero Trust is based on the principle of “never trust, always verify” — which is ideal for remote work security.

-By eliminating the concept of ‘trust’ from an organisation’s identity verification measures, Zero trust prevents unauthorised access to company networks, resources and data.
+By eliminating the concept of ‘trust’ from your organization’s identity verification measures, Zero Trust prevents unauthorized access to your company networks, resources, and data.

-But what does Zero trust look like then?
-Imagine having a mobile CCTV camera checking your users’ identities all the time while they’re logged in, wherever they work.
-It should be something like that.
+It’s like having a virtual CCTV camera checking your users’ identities all the time while they’re logged in, wherever they work.

-So how do Zero trust authentication tools apply this ‘never trust, always verify’ rule?
-Let’s take GAT’s ActiveID as an example and see it in action.
+So how do Zero trust authentication tools apply this ‘never trust, always verify’ rule? — Let’s take GAT’s ActiveID tool as an example and see it in action:

-This process is called typing behavior authentication and it takes the verification process beyond the single sign-on stage, making it constant as users continue to work and type.
-Thereby, it dramatically limits any chances of unauthorized access.
+This process is called typing behavior authentication and it takes the verification process beyond the initial authentication step at log-in, making it constant as users continue to work and type.

 What happens if an imposter is detected?

-If an imposter is detected, a whole range of prompt security actions can be taken.
-From alerting the admin with a webcam shot of the imposter (cool, right 😉) to closing down the entire session right away.
+After detecting an imposter, you can take a whole range of prompt security actions.
+From alerting the system admin or security officer with a webcam shot of the imposter (busted!) to close down the entire session right away.

-Finally, as the world shifts towards an attitude of ‘preparedness’, we need to learn from everything happening around us right now.
-Let’s build up our immunities, secure our businesses and ensure we’re in the strongest possible position, always.
+Finally, as the world shifts towards an attitude of ‘preparedness’, let’s ensure we’re in the strongest possible position, always.